rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 If the type name has no namespace prefix, it is implicitly qualified by the [default element/type namespace](https://www.w3.org/TR/xquery-31/#dt-def-elemtype-ns)<sup><em>XQ31</em></sup>.

+A type declaration is not resolvable as an atomic or union type.
+It needs to be referenced as a [type alias](#2129-type-alias).

 ### 4.2 Annotations

 {: .ebnf-symbols }